JOINT INTERVIEW: Bernard & Gwenolee Zürcher

 Gwenolee: Over the past decade, the pressure of the international market, and in particular its growing monetization, has led more and more French galleries to establish "franchises" in other countries.
 There’s nothing wrong with that, but it doesn’t reflect our ambition, or the way we operate, which involves promoting artists who aren’t yet well known.
 Like everyone else, we’ve been present at a few fairs (and we continue to do so on an occasional basis), but we prefer to take responsibility for a personal, permanent place: this is a gallery, after all.
 Which is why, in 2009, we decided to open a sister gallery in New York.
 A lot of people thought we were crazy!
 And it’s true that setting up a gallery in the US is something of a challenge.
 But we’d previously got to know a number of collectors, notably Ahmet Ertegun, the founder of Atlantic Records, who introduced us to his circle.
 And we made friends.
 We now hold a dozen solo exhibitions each year in the two galleries, along with shows organized by "curators", which provide opportunities to bring in other artists.
 So we have a single team, working in two separate galleries: the Galerie Zürcher in Paris, in the Marais Beaubourg district, near the Centre Pompidou, and the Zürcher Studio in New York, in the NoHo district of downtown Manhattan, near the New Museum.
 But in the end this is just a small contribution to the burgeoning world of contemporary art.

 Between 1979 and 1986, Bernard Zürcher was a curator at the Musée de l’Orangerie, then the Palais de Tokyo.
 Between 1987 and 1990 he wrote several books on modern art, including Braque, vie et oeuvre (L’Office du Livre / Rizzoli, 1988) and Les Fauves (Hazan, 1995).
 In 1992, turning his back on modern art, he and his wife Gwenolee founded a contemporary art gallery, Galerie Zürcher, in Paris, and in 2009 a second, Zürcher Gallery, in New York.
 He was the vice-president of the Comité Professionnel des Galeries d’Art (CPGA) from 1996 to 2006, and in October 2000 he helped to found the Espace d’Art Contemporain on the HEC campus, where he contributes to the Médias Art & Création course.
 A specialist in questions of patronage, he co-authored (with Karine Lisbonne) L’Art avec pertes ou profit?
 (Flammarion, 2007).
-He is a founding member, and the current vice-president, of CIPAC (the contemporary art professionals’ association).
-He is promoting the idea of a French Center for contemporary art in New York.
+He is a founding member, and the former vice-president, of CIPAC (the contemporary art professionals’ association).

 Gwenolee Zürcher is a translator who speaks several languages.
 She is also an expert in Asian art.
 She has translated, among other important works, New York 1945-1965 (L’Office du Livre, 1988).
 Since 2010, she has been in charge of international development at Galerie Zürcher, and she heads Zürcher Studio.